-Nevertheless, it should be emphasised that a number of provisions typically arise in these contracts, such as the relevant licensing of trademarks and other distinctive signs, non-compete and exclusivity clauses, first refusal clauses and provisions regarding the assignment of IP rights.
-In this regard, it is worth noting that the Spanish regulations prohibit the sponsorship of sports events by alcoholic drinks and tobacco brands.
-The exact definition of the scope of the exploitation and assignment of such rights is also of utmost importance, as is the self-reservation of rights, as the case may be.
+Nevertheless, a number of provisions typically arise in these contracts, such as the relevant licensing of trademarks and other distinctive signs, non-compete and exclusivity clauses, first refusal clauses and provisions regarding the assignment of IP rights.
+In this regard, Spanish regulations prohibit the sponsorship of sports events by alcoholic drinks and tobacco brands.
+The exact definition of the scope of the exploitation and assignment of these rights is also of utmost importance, as is the self-reservation of rights, as the case may be.